Nine Ways to Stay Warm This Winter

 If you're a fellow yogi, you can warm up by following Ashtanga yoga.
 For fellow yogis, you can warm up by trying Ashtanga yoga this winter season.
-To make it work, you use a special breathing technique and connect with a series of poses that flow together back to back Afterwards, you've created internal body heat that will make you feel stronger, warmer, and flexible with new energy, even after you attend a cold yoga class or session.
+To make it work, you use a special breathing technique and connect with a series of poses that flow together back to back.
+Afterward, you've created internal body heat that will make you feel stronger, warmer, and flexible with new energy, even after you attend a cold yoga class or session..

-Hot cocoa could also benefit your skin, too.
-For many years, tons of people have enjoyed steam baths, saunas, hot soaks and hot cocoa with or without an extra flavor.
+Hot cocoa could also benefit your skin too.
+For many years, tons of people have enjoyed steam baths, saunas, hot soaks, and hot cocoa with or without an extra flavor.
 Any of these drinks can warm and relax you.

 If you choose to do a steamy escape, just be cautious with the steam itself.
 Extreme heat can lead to having a heat stroke or dehydration, while the steam will relax you and also relieve your hurting muscles.
 If you do feel ill or faint, take a break.
 Try infusing a brief leisure bath with lavender essential oil for another calm and warm option this winter.
 If you have certain medical conditions, stay away from the steam, or see your doctor.